nielssp/nielssp.dk/content/pages/things/jivoo.md

 <figure>
 <img src="../../images/jivoo/front.png" alt="Frontpage" />
-<figcaption>Default frontend theme <q>extraterrestrial</q>.
+<figcaption>Default frontend theme &ldquo;extraterrestrial&rdquo;.
 Originally designed in 2010 as part of my 2010 attempt at creating a CMS.
 Later part of <a href="bs:/things/peanutcms">PeanutCMS</a>.
-Inspired by the <q>Twenty Ten</q> WordPress theme, which was the default WordPress theme in 2010.
+Inspired by the &ldquo;Twenty Ten&rdquo; WordPress theme, which was the default WordPress theme in 2010.
 A slightly modified version was also used on <a href="bs:/things/nielssp-dk">nielssp.dk</a>.</figcaption>
 </figure>